uyen-h-tran/Cyclistic-bike-share-analysis-using-SQL-and-PowerBI/README.md

 To maintain data integrity, original files were securely stored while creating reference copies.
 SQL queries via BigQuery were used for efficient data preparation, cleaning, processing, and analysis, enabling complex queries and transformations.

-# DATA LIMITATION
+# Data limitation

 Due to data-privacy concerns, I am unable to utilize personally identifiable information of riders, including details like age, gender, or address.
 Consequently, I cannot establish connections between pass purchases and credit card numbers to determine whether casual riders reside within the Cyclistic service area or have made multiple single-pass purchases.
 This limitation also restricts the analysis of demographic aspects.

-# A SUMMARY OF PROCESSING STEPS
+# A summary of processing steps

 ## Data Exploration